-Last season, Seremet guided the Falcons to a 6-7 overall record, including a thrilling overtime victory against service academy rival Army.
+In 2012, Seremet guided the Falcons to a 6-7 overall record for the second-straight season, including a thrilling overtime victory against service academy rival Army.
 Seremet also oversaw Air Force's most potent offensive unit since 1997, as the Falcons averaged 17.8 points and 10.9 goals per contest.

 In 2011, Seremet helped lead a young Air Force squad to a 6-7 overall record, which included a win over 17th-ranked Loyola.
 After a slow start, the Falcons won five of their last six games to reach six victories for just the third time in 14 seasons and the second time in the last three years.
 With a 3-3 ledger in the ECAC, Air Force tied for third place in the seven-team league.

 As the top assistant for the Falcons from 2002-2008, Seremet worked primarily with the offense, while assisting with recruiting and scouting.
 Since his arrival at the Academy, Air Force has seen improvement in total goals scored and goals per game.
 In 2005, the Falcons registered a 41 percent increase in scoring output compared to Seremet's first season at the Academy.
-Similarly, the Falcons' extra-man offense has twice ranked in the top 20 nationally with a 37 percent success rate in 2003 and 40 percent in 2005 (14th and ninth, respectively).
+Similarly, the Falcons' extra-man offense has ranked in the top 20 nationally three times with a 37 percent success rate in 2003, 40 percent in 2005 and 38 percent in 2013 (ranking 14th, ninth and 18th respectively).